cameronpresley/blog/docs/articles/posts/coaching-corner-mentoring-intern.md

 ----

 _Do you have a question about leadership, career, or software engineering?
 Would you like a different perspective on these topics?
-Drop a line at [CoachingCorner@TheSoftwareMentor.com](mailto:CoachingCorner@TheSoftwareMentor.com) or fill out [this form](https://forms.gle/eTqzoUo5hFWrmVKK6)._
+Drop a line at [CoachingCorner@TheSoftwareMentor.com](mailto:CoachingCorner@TheSoftwareMentor.com) or you can remain anonymous by filling out [this form](https://forms.gle/eTqzoUo5hFWrmVKK6)._